emilypx/appfair.github.io/index.md

 Apps installed with the **App Fair.app** application are created using the modern platform-native SwiftUI framework and built for both Intel and ARM processors, and thus tend to run faster and use resources more efficiently than other cross-platform application frameworks.

 # The App Fair For Developers

 App Fair apps are written in Swift and utilize a native SwiftUI user interface.
 Apps use Swift 5.5, thereby unlocking the full power of Swift's async/await concurrency features and its actor model.

 The distribution process for App Fair apps is completely automated, instantaneous, and free.
-Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.
+Provided you have a free GitHub account, no additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

 ## Introduction: Fair Ground and the "Fair" process?

-The App Fair "Fork-Apply-Integrate-Release" process that describes the process of creating, developing, and distributing an App Fair app.
+"Fork-App-Integrate-Release" (F-A-I-R) describes the stages of creating, developing, building, and distributing an App Fair app.
-The "Fork" and "App" parts are handled by you, the developer: a fork is created of the template `/App` repository, and you develop your app.
+The "Fork" and "App" parts are handled by you, the developer: a fork is created of the template `/App` repository, and you develop your app in your own's organization's repository.
 The "Integrate" and "Release" are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.
-The build host is considered the "Fair Ground", and the reference build host is implemented using a series of GitHub actions, artifacts, and releases.
+The build host is considered the "Fair Ground" for the App Fair, and the default build host is implemented using a series of GitHub actions, artifacts, and releases.

 From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*:
  - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.